WakelandBranz/Freshman-Year-S1-Notes/DATA 110 - Balan/Exam Study/DATA 110 Study Questions.md

 The owner of the store is considering a move to online-only.
 Based on the bar chart shown below, do you think that this is a good idea?
 Why or why not?

 **ANSWER:** No, this is not a good idea.
-The bar chart shown below indicates a trend that depicts the store's Online storefront gets the least sales of the different s
+The bar chart shown below indicates a trend that depicts the store's Online storefront gets the least sales of the different categories of storefronts.
+If the owner were to move to online-only, then the business owner would likely make less money than they are now because their sales would decrease tremendously.

 ![[Pasted image 20250929203334.png]]